OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0079.md

 !!! info

     You can obtain a valid provisioning profile for both normal Apple accounts, and for Apple Developer accounts.
-The only difference is that the obtained certificates have a different lifetime:
+There are two important differences between the two types:

+    **Certificate expiration**

     - Apple account: Certificates expire 7 days after creation
     - Developer account: Certificates expire 1 year after creation

+    **Wildcard certificates**

+    - Apple account: Certificates are only valid for one Bundle Identifier.
+This Bundle Identifier has to be unique.
+    - Developer account: Certificates can be wildcards, allowing you to keep the original Bundle Identifier

     An Apple Developer account costs $99 per year and is a nice-to-have due to the longer expiration, but not a requirement.